DCard2512/GroupProjectData101/README.md

 ### Motivation for Dataset Creation?

 Why was the dataset created? (e.g., were there specific tasks in mind, or a specific gap that needed to be filled?)

-The dataset was created to provide a list of COVID-19 related clinical trials conducted globally.
-The intended purpose appears to be exploratory data analysis, trend visualization, and for educational uses on Kaggle.

-What other tasks could the dataset be used for?
+What (other) tasks could the dataset be used for?
 Are there obvious tasks for which it should not be used?
-Trial landscape & meta-research: descriptive statistics and visualizations of numbers of trials by phase, intervention type, sponsor type, geographic location, and time (e.g., monthly new registrations).
-Kaggle

-NLP / information extraction: build models to extract structured fields from trial XML (e.g., interventions, eligibility criteria, outcomes), to standardize intervention names, or to create ontologies/term mappings.

 Has the dataset been used for any tasks already?
 If so, where are the results so others can compare (e.g., links to published papers)?

-Kaggle notebooks / EDA: The dataset author and other users have published exploratory notebooks (example: “EDA on COVID-19 Clinical Trials” by the uploader), which show common descriptive analyses and are available on Kaggle.
-These notebooks are useful comparison baselines.
-Kaggle
-+1

-Cited in technical reports / project bibliographies: I found at least one project/technical PDF that cites the Kaggle dataset in its references (shows people have reused the Kaggle CSV as a convenient copy of registry entries).
-This is not a peer-reviewed paper but demonstrates reuse.
-Pier Paolo Ippolito

-Wider literature using ClinicalTrials.gov data: Many peer-reviewed papers have used ClinicalTrials.gov (the original registry) to analyze COVID-19 trials (e.g., systematic summaries and results-timeliness studies).
-If you need peer-reviewed comparisons, cite studies that use ClinicalTrials.gov extracts (examples: JAMIA Open analysis of ClinicalTrials.gov COVID-19 studies and papers on results availability / timeliness).
-These studies typically describe their extraction and analysis pipelines so others can compare.
+Who funded the creation of the dataset?
+If there is an associated grant, provide the grant number.

+Any other comments?
 _________________________________________________________________________________________________________________________________________________________
 ## Dataset's Compostition: